Florida Maritime Museum: Pillsbury Boat Shop

 Edward Ithamar Pillsbury (1844-1930) started the Snead Island Boat Works on Snead Island in 1907.
 The Pillsbury Boat Shop was the first building constructed at the Snead Island Boat Works and named in honor of his son, Asa Harmon Pillsbury (1900-1985).
-As the boat works grew to accommodate the demand for larger boats, additional buildings were added to the complex and the original building was modified for use as a machine shop, housing a lathe, small milling machine, and other metal working tools.
-Eventually the property was sold in 1930s and the Pillsburys moved the structure to their home three miles away.
-It served as a machine shop there, too, and was used to repair the Pillsbury dredging company's equipment.
+As the boat works grew to accommodate the demand for larger boats, additional buildings were added to the complex, and the original building was modified for use as a machine shop, housing a lathe, small milling machine, and other metal working tools.
+Eventually the property was sold in 1930s, and the Pillsburys moved the structure to their home three miles away.
+It served as a machine shop there, too and was used to repair the Pillsbury dredging company's equipment.
 In 2007, the historic boat shop was transported, with sheriff escort, from Palmetto to the Florida Maritime Museum in Cortez.

 Anchor of the Steamship 'Mistletoe'

 The Florida Maritime Museum's grounds feature the anchor of the steamship the 'Mistletoe.'
-The steamship, owned by Tampa fisherman John Savarese, regularly brought passengers and goods to from Tampa to Sarasota.
+The steamship, owned by Tampa fisherman John Savarese, regularly brought passengers and goods from Tampa to Sarasota.
 The steamship stopped throughout Manatee County, including Bradenton and Cortez, until sinking in a hurricane in 1910.
-Shortly after she sank, the steamship was raised, renovated, and rechristened 'The City of Sarasota' in 1911.
+Shortly after she sank, the steamship was raised, renovated and rechristened 'The City of Sarasota' in 1911.
 She continued to carry passengers and cargo from Tampa to Sarasota until 1917.
 Pillsbury Boat Works on Snead Island purchased the steamship and converted her into a barge for a short time before pulling her ashore and burning her.

 Marine Railway Winch

 The railway winch located on the Florida Maritime Museum's grounds was used to haul large boats out of the water and into a repair station or dry-dock.
 The winch has a carriage pivotally connected to a support frame near the front of the carriage, and on a traverse horizontal axis.
 The rear of the support frame is provided with support abutments that are adjustable to accommodate the contour of the boat.
 A cable loop extends from a submerged pulley at the other end of the railway, and engages a winch activated by a remote control unit.
 The carriage is interposed in one side of the loop.
 This winch was used in the local area until the late 1980s.
-This unit’s last location was the Rivertown Boatworks located on the Manatee River in Bradenton.
+This unit's last location was the Rivertown Boatworks located on the Manatee River in Bradenton.